Identification Design

-Suppose instead that the researcher discloses only the marginal distribution of $(Y,T)$.
-The decision maker evaluates treatment $a$ by the worst-case payoff $\mathbb{E}_{\nu}[Y_{a}]$ with respect to all distributions $\nu$ on $(Y,X,T)$ consistent with the known assignment mechanism and the disclosed marginal in Table 2.
+are exactly identified and the policymaker declines to treat.
+If instead the researcher discloses only the marginal distribution of $(Y,T)$, then the policymaker evaluates treatment $a$ by its worst-case payoff $\mathbb{E}_{\nu}[Y_{a}]$ with respect to all joint distributions $\nu$ on $(Y,T,X)$ consistent with our maintained unconfoundedness and strict overlap assumptions, and the disclosed marginal in Table \ref{t2}.

-The worst case for $a=0$ concentrates as many of the decision maker's preferred $Y=1$ outcomes as possible in the $X=0$ group with $P(T=1\mid X=0)=0.2$, and the worst case for $a=1$ concentrates as many of those outcomes as possible in the $X=1$ group with $P(T=1\mid X=1)=0.8$.
-Intuitively, if the data $(Y,T)$ were generated by a process that assigns treatment $T$ to $X$-groups that disproportionately benefit from $T$ , then assigning treatment to the entire population is less effective than it is under other joint distributions with the disclosed marginal.
-In our decision maker's case, the joint distribution $\nu^{*}$ in Table 3 is worst-case for both actions, and his payoffs are
+As the inverse-probability weighting formulae (\ref{eq1})--(\ref{eq2}) make clear, the worst case for action $a$ is that treatment $T=a$ was assigned as frequently as possible to $X$-groups that benefit most from it.
+While the disclosed marginal distribution of $(Y,T)$ constrains these quantities, it does not identify them.
+The limiting\footnote{The inverse probability weight formulae (\ref{eq1})--(\ref{eq2}) are well defined as long as the maintained strict overlap assumption is satisfied.
+Accordingly, the joint distribution in the third table should be interpreted formally as the limit of a particular sequence of joint distributions each with that property.} distribution $\nu$ in Table \ref{t3} is consistent with the disclosed marginal and yields worst-case payoffs

-While treatment is suboptimal when the decision maker observes the joint distribution of $(Y,X,T)$, it is robustly optimal when he observes only $(Y,T)$.
-Absent bias toward a no-treatment status quo, partial disclosure reverses the full-information optimal policy.
+for both treatments.
+Although treatment is suboptimal when the policymaker observes the full joint distribution of $(Y,T,X)$, it is robustly optimal when he observes only the marginal of $(Y,T)$.
+Uncertainty about observation-level treatment propensities reverses the full-information optimal policy.